What Affects Mortgage Rates?

 - Lender used: Each lender sets their own rates based on their business goals, operating costs, and current capacity.
 Shopping among multiple lenders can result in significant rate differences for the same loan scenario.

-- Loan Officer: Most loan officers are compensated a flat percentage based on the size of the loan amount.
+- Loan officer: Most loan officers are compensated a flat percentage based on the size of the loan amount.
 More experienced loan officers with higher volume may be able to offer lower rates than those who are less experienced with lower volume.
 Obtaining a loan from a part-time loan officer who is closing less than one loan per month will likely not lead to lower rates.

 - DTI ratio: Your debt-to-income ratio helps lenders assess your ability to manage monthly payments.
 Lower ratios typically qualify for better rates because they indicate you have more room in your budget for mortgage payments.